 What the Heck is Vanning?

 Vanning is a point of view.
 It’s a sub-culture.
 It’s a sport.
 It’s a pastime.
-It's a lifestyle.
-Vanning is as American as apple pie or hamburgers, as international as bangers & mash, shrimp on the barbie or lutefisk.
+It's a life-style.
+Vanning is as American as apple pie or hamburgers, and as international as bangers & mash, shrimp on the barbie or lutefisk.
 Vanning began over 50 years ago.
-Also known as Custom Vanning or Street Vanning, it is the direct descendent of California surfing, the Viet Nam War, the Detroit auto manufacturers competively trying to capture the delivery and trades vehicle market, and the social upheaval of the 1960's and early 1970's.
+Also known as Custom Vanning or Street Vanning, it is the direct descendant of California surfing, the Viet Nam War, the Detroit auto manufacturers (and others) competitively trying to capture the delivery and trades vehicle market, and the social upheaval of the 1960's and early 1970's.
 Throw in some American independence and International creativity and you have it – Vanning.

-Out in the Golden State, California, during the late 40's and early 50's many surfers had adopted the original style station wagons as their vehicle of choice – the woodie.
+Out in the Golden State, California, during the late 1940's and early 1950's many surfers had adopted the original style station wagons as their vehicle of choice – the woodie.
 The original station wagon was meant for passengers and their baggage but had since morphed into more of a delivery vehicle.
-Concurrently, Detroit began to offer the panel delivery truck - just two seats up front and cargo space but with car-like dimensions.
+Concurrently, Detroit stepped up it's efforts to market the panel delivery truck - just two seats up front and cargo space but with car-like dimensions.
 Before long many surfers and other beach and desert enthusiasts were also driving these panel trucks.
 They could be adapted for overnight camping and to haul all of their supplies and toys.

 Then it happened.
 During the late 1960's young men began returning to the US from service in Viet Nam.
 A good number of them didn't really want to fit into the main stream.
 On the West Coast, some took up the surfer lifestyle or something approaching a pre-hippie lifestyle.
 Also in California and elsewhere in the US, there were a lot of young “gearheads” who just wanted something different with which to tinker.
 Hot rodding and street rodding were cool but they were expensive and too conventional for them.
 Soon they were buying used vans and panels, and converting them to their own designs – for the beach, the desert, camping, hauling their motorcycles or whatever they wanted.
 They began to find each other and before long clubs were forming made up of guys who drove these converted vans and panel trucks.
 The ladies were coming along for the ride and even buying vans for themselves – an often ignored early "women’s' lib" statement.
 The first recognized van club in the USA, Associated Vans, was formed in southern California in 1966.
 Many clubs soon followed but it was not until the early 1970's that vanning really started to make serious inroads throughout the rest of the US and Canada.

 By the early 1970's two things were happening.
 Van enthusiasts were holding more and more "vans & panels only" events and car magazines like Hot Rod and Car & Truck were starting to take notice of these Custom Vans or Street Vans – at least the fancier ones.
 Still there was little communication between different vanning groups outside of their local areas.
 Keep in mind that there was no cable TV, no internet, no Facebook, no Instagram, etc. back then, only newspapers, magazines, broadcast TV, snail mail and expensive long-distance phone calls.
 Eventually, the minds of a group of vanners in Colorado, Rocky Mountain Vans of Denver, and Terry Cook, editor of Hot Rod magazine came together.
 Terry called for a "national van event" and RMVD met the challenge by hosting the First National Truck-In at Tiger Run, Colorado, in July of 1973.
+Original members of RMVD remember that they thought of the National first and Terry chimed in.
+Such are the vagaries of history.
 (Sometime during the early '70s the weekend van runs began to be called "truck-ins" or "van-ins.")
-This national van event drew over 1000 vans (and some panels) from across the country and everyone wanted another one.
+This first national van event drew nearly 1000 vans (and some panels) from across the country and everyone wanted another one.
 So, the National Truck-In® was born – a national event for vanners only.

 As will be detailed in the forthcoming history of the National Truck-In®, the challenge of keeping this “National eVANt” as an event “by vanners, for vanners” resulted in the development of a movement within vanning called “2%” which brought about considerable controversy about how vanners should conduct themselves and their eVANts.
 The 2%ers essentially believed that vanners should control as much as possible and that commercialism should be minimized.
 They also believed that “anything goes” as long as nobody gets hurt and you replace what you break; i.e., “we can be as crazy as we want as long as we don’t really hurt anything or anybody.”
 The opposing view, the “98%” view, was that vanning couldn’t grow and sustain itself unless there were more organization and rules as well as commercial interests – that vanning should be more “main stream.”
 Vanning should be better organized and not as rowdy.
 Elements of this controversy are still an undercurrent in vanning to this day.